zachmccabe/zachmccabe.github.io/tools.md

+---
+layout: rowley3
+title: Tools list
+pub-date: 2019-04-01
+description: Tools list

+---

-This list is for my collaborators, friends and you.
-It's meant to give you a look at some useful favorites that help me get stuff done.
-Updated: {{ page.date }}
+For my collaborators, friends and you.
+This list is meant to give you a look at some useful favorites that help me get stuff done.
+Updated: {{ page.date | date: "Y% b% d%" }}

 + [field](https://www.zachmccabe.com/tools#field)